Adam Clayton: Personal life

-Clayton served as the best man in Bono's wedding to Alison Hewson (née Stewart) in 1982.
+Clayton served as the best man at Bono's wedding to Alison Hewson (née Stewart) in 1982.
 He became a naturalised citizen of Ireland in 1989, whilst also retaining his British citizenship.

 "Life was pretty chaotic.
 I don't really like that kind of intensity, I don't like that sort of activity, so whilst I was able to go along with it, I wasn't really in control, it would be fair to say.
 Every night was a party, but I don't think I felt much contentment or peace, that's for sure.
 I'd be fine during the day, I'd be fine for the gig but afterwards it was too easy to go out all night or just keep drinking in your room.
 I was beginning to realize that every time I drank, I couldn't really be sure of the result.
 And it always made the next day worse.
 So I decided to lay off and stop drinking during the final leg of the tour."